jahuth/scheduling_and_aggregating_numerical_simulations/readme.md

 Distributing numerical tasks on one or many machines + a powerfull dependency solver.

 ### topographica / Holoviews.collector
-Possibly very specialized, but I have to have a closer look at it
+Possibly very specialized, but I have to have a closer look at it.
+The use of [param](http://ioam.github.io/param/) is interesting.

+In the same way [Mozaik](https://github.com/antolikjan/mozaik) and [Lancet](http://ioam.github.io/lancet/)/[Lancet for python3](https://github.com/melver/lancet) could be the end of all problems.
+But also maybe not.